ivoa-std/ivoatexDoc/README.rst

 This is the documentation for the IVOA authoring system `ivoatex <https://ivoatex.g-vo.org>`_

-See https://github.com/ivoa-std/ for how and where it is begin used (in addition to authoring this document).
+See https://github.com/ivoa-std/ for how and where it is being used (in addition to authoring this document).

 The `released versions <https://ivoa.net/documents/Notes/IVOATex/>`_